 A 2019 review notes that in the United States, the prevalence of HIV is much higher among adults with serious mental health conditions, compared to the general population.
 This may be due to risk factors they are more likely to experience, such as higher risk sexual behaviors.

 The same review adds that people living with HIV experience higher rates of mental health conditions.
-For example, the review states that in an older U.S. study, 36% of people living with HIV had major depression and 15.8% had generalized anxiety disorder, compared to 7.1% and 3.1%, respectively, in the general population.
+For example, the review states that in an older U.S. study, 36% of people living with HIV had major depression and 15.8% had generalized anxiety disorder, compared to

 Depression is one of the